AntCMS-org/AntCMS/readme.md

  - Insanely fast with zero tuning.
  - Minimal load on system resources.
  - Easy SEO with automatic handling of the robots.txt and sitemap files.
  - Automatic usage of ETags when serving assets to allow client-side caching.
-(Note: ETags are disabled with Caddy due to errors)
+ - Support for custom themes.
+ - Per-theme additional styles applied to markdown content.
+ - Plugin suppport.
+ - Uses Markdown to write content and YAML for the infrequently needed configuration setup..

 ## System Requirements